PlagueHO/foundryvtt-azure/README.md

 - `AZURE_CLIENT_ID`: The Application (Client) ID of the Service Principal used to authenticate to Azure.
 This is generated as part of configuring Workload Identity Federation.
 - `AZURE_TENANT_ID`: The Tenant ID of the Service Principal used to authenticate to Azure.
 - `AZURE_SUBSCRIPTION_ID`: The Subscription ID of the Azure Subscription to deploy to.
-- `BASE_RESOURCE_NAME`: The base name that will prefixed to all Azure resources deployed to ensure they are unique.
-For example, `myfvtt`.
-- `RESOURCE_GROUP_NAME`: The name of the Azure resource group to create and add the resources to.
-For example, `myfvtt-rg`.
 - `FOUNDRY_USERNAME`: Your Foundry VTT username.
 This is used by the `felddy/foundryvtt:release` container image.
 - `FOUNDRY_PASSWORD`: Your Foundry VTT password.
 This is used by the `felddy/foundryvtt:release` container image.
 - `FOUNDRY_ADMIN_KEY`: The admin key to set Foundry VTT up with.
 This will be the administrator password you log into the Foundry VTT server with.